curl/curl/docs/MANUAL.md

     curl ftp://user:passwd@my.site.com/README

-But if you want the README file from the root directory of that very same site, you need to specify the absolute file name:
+But if you want the README file from the root directory of that same site, you need to specify the absolute file name:

     curl ftp://user:passwd@my.site.com//README